Team Domenica Safeguarding Policy

 Team Domenica recognises that there is a legal framework to safeguard adults who have needs for care and support and for protecting those who are unable to take action to protect themselves and will act in accordance with the relevant safeguarding adult legislation and with local statutory safeguarding procedures.

 This policy applies to anyone representing Team Domenica, including senior managers and the board of trustees, paid staff, volunteers, sessional workers, contractors, agency staff, work placement providers and candidates themselves.
+Visitors, Speakers and Partners also have a duty to follow our policies and the procedures for this are detailed below in Appendix

 The purpose of this policy is to protect from harm the adults who may be at risk (referred to throughout this policy as ‘Candidates’) who receive Team Domenica’s services.